 4) all of the above

-034. One of the indications for prescribing general antibiotic therapy in the treatment of pimple wounds is:
+034. One of the indications for prescribing general antibacterial therapy in the treatment of acute wounds is:

 1) isolation of associations of microorganisms from wound exudate